dalejbarr/aa-powersim/docs/01_building-blocks.md

 ### Wrapping it all in a single function

-Now we've completed the three functions shown in Figure \@ref(fig-flow-img), and can string them together.
+Now we've completed the three functions shown in Figure \@ref(fig:flow-img), and can string them together.

 ```r